sne21star/sne21star.github.io/_pages/about.md

 My passion lies in software engineering coupled with machine learning.

-In my free time I love to read, play soccer, and sing!
+In my free time I love to read, play soccer, paint, dance and sing!